 Option 2: Place a piece of aluminum foil at the bottom of your kitchen sink and fill the sink with enough water to cover the silver.
 Sprinkle 2-3 tablespoons of salt and then place your silver pieces in the water and allow to soak for 3-5 minutes, remove, rinse and dry.
 For badly tarnished pieces, you may need to repeat the process.

 Once you remove the silver, wipe it down to clean the residue off and leave a nice polish finish.
-To do this, take plain, white toothpaste (avoid whitening brands) and apply to a cellulose sponge.
+If you have some stubborn residue, take plain white toothpaste (avoid whitening brands) and apply to a cellulose sponge.
 Wipe on wet silver to remove the remaining residue.
 Rinse well and dry with a soft towel.
-You should have beautiful sparkling silver with very little effort.

 This works on both silver and silver plated.